PBanta101/Cash-Register/Code/ReadMe.md

 Cash Register
 ===

-The Cash Register program is an exercise in developing well-written, clean, thorough code using some fundamental programming structures and techniques to solve a well-understood application.
+The Cash Register program is an exercise in developing well-written, clean, thorough code using some fundamental programming structures and techniques to solve a well-understood application:

-Prompt the user for a **Purchase Amount** and a **Payment Amount**, compute **How Much Change Is Due**, and compute **How Many Of Each Denomination** should be given.
++ Prompt the user for a **Purchase Amount** and a **Payment Amount**
++ Compute **How Much Change Is Due**
++ Compute **How Many Of Each Denomination** should be given

 The solutions given here are an iterative exploration of how the application can be written in different ways using more and fundamental programming structures and techniques.
 The first iteration (part 1) uses only Sequence and Math.